 To illustrate the benefit of Eq.
 (3) we show a simple one-dimensional example in Fig. 2.
-The lower solid line in the figure denotes the model density ρ_m , the upper solid line the climatological density ρ_c .
-There are small scales features in both densities, which are meant to resemble either a meso-scale eddy (for ρ_m) or a data error (for ρ_c).
-The dashed line in the middle shows the active density ρ^ using Eq.
-(1) with $\alpha = 0.5$.
-Both bumps, which we have built in the densities, show up in ρ^ , which contains then the "eddy" and the "data error".
-However, note that the amplitude of the "eddy" in ρ_m is reduced by half.
+The upper solid line in the figure denotes the model density $\rho_m$ , the lower solid line the climatological density $\rho_c$ .
+There are small scales features in both densities, which are meant to resemble either a meso-scale eddy (for $\rho_m$ ) or a data error (for $\rho_c$ ).
+The dashed line in the middle shows the active density $\rho^$ using Eq.
+(1) with $\alpha = 0.5$ .
+Both bumps, which we have built in the densities, show up in $\rho^$ , which contains then the "eddy" and the "data error".
+However, note that the amplitude of the "eddy" in $\rho_m$ is reduced by half.
 Using Eq.
-(3) to calculate ρ^ (with $P = L^2 \nabla^2$, the thick solid line in the figure denotes the length scale L) yields the dotted line, in which the "data error" in ρ_c is damped away and the "eddy" from ρ_m is more or less preserved, while the large-scale gradient of ρ^ remains still the same.
+(3) to calculate $\rho^$ (with $P = L^2 \nabla^2$ , the thick solid line in the figure denotes the length scale L) yields the dotted line, in which the "data error" in $\rho_c$ is damped away and the "eddy" from $\rho_m$ is more or less preserved, while the large-scale gradient of $\rho^$ remains still the same.

 For the practical implementation of Eq.
 (3), it is necessary to solve as many Helmholtz equations as there are vertical levels in the OGCM for each time step.
-Since this is a heavy load for the computing costs, we use a moving average over several grid points in each horizontal direction (with equal weights as the simplest choice) as an approximation to the operator P. Using a moving average in the simple example in Fig. 2, yields very similar results as for $P = L^2 \nabla^2$ (not shown).
-Tests reveal, that this approximate form of P produces essentially the same results as the full operator in the OGCM, while only marginally increasing the computing costs.
+Since this is a heavy load for the computing costs, we use a moving average over several grid points in each horizontal direction (with equal weights as the simplest choice) as an approximation to the operator P. Using a moving average in the simple example in Fig. 2, yields very similar results as for $P = L^2\nabla^2$ (not shown).
+Tests reveal, that this approximate form of P produces also essentially the same results as the full operator in the OGCM, while only marginally increasing the computing costs.
 In the following, we call this method the "smoothed" semi-prognostic method.

 The second version of a semi-prognostic method which prevents damping of eddy activity, is realized by temporal averaging.
 We simply average the second term on the rhs of Eq.
 (2) for a certain period.
 Assuming that eddies in the ocean have preferred time scales less than the averaging period, we filter out their influence in the correction.
 On the other hand, short-term variability, i. e. eddies, can then freely evolve in the OGCM, subject to the averaged correction term.
 We use simple one-year averages in the experiment discussed here, to bypass effects of the seasonal cycle.
-In other words, the term $(1 - \alpha)(\rho_c - \rho_m)$ is averaged over the first year of the integration and added to the model density ρ_m in the second year, while further averaging the corresponding value during the second year, which is applied in the third year, and so forth5.
+In other words, the term $(1-\alpha)(\rho_c-\rho_m)$ is averaged over the first year of the integration and added to the model density $\rho_m$ in the second year, while further averaging the corresponding value during the second year, which is applied in the third year, and so forth.
 We call this version the "mean" semi-prognostic method.
 We do not filter out possible small-scale data errors with the mean semi-prognostic method as before with the smoothed semi-prognostic method.
 However, a combination of smoothed and mean method can certainly be used.
-We note that waves with periods less than a year (e. g. short barolinic Rossby waves, coastal Kelvin waves, internal gravity waves) will be uneffected by the "mean" semi-prognostic method, while the speed of waves with periods longer than a year (e. g. long baroclinic Rossby waves) will be reduced.
-Therefore, the "mean" method will act similar to the "corrected-prognostic" version for processes with time scales less than a year.